rlindgren/aidk/packages/core/src/com/ARCHITECTURE.md

 1. **Declarative semantics** - Sections are "what should be", not "what was said"
 2. **Prevents duplication** - Without separation, system messages would accumulate each tick
-3. **Clean previousState** - Components render from previousState without filtering system messages
+3. **Clean previous** - Components render from previous without filtering system messages
 4. **Model optimization** - Single consolidated system message is more efficient

 ### Why Events Instead of Direct Observation?